ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace making in the Middle East.md

 * **There was no INTENT to destroy the Armenian population of the Ottoman Empire.**
 * Some Armenians survived
 * Some Armenians participated in the war and helped the enemy (i.e. the Russians)
-* Armenians deaths through tragic and regrettable events
+* Armenians deaths though tragic and regrettable the result of the civil war that occurred in Eastern Turkey

+**None of these terms exclude the possibility of genocide**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzYwMzI5NjVdfQ==
+eyJoaXN0b3J5IjpbLTE5NDM4MDE1MTZdfQ==
 -->